AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. FireNet
 =============

-- **FireNet on GCP** expands Aviatrix FireNet to GCP to enable firewall inspections for east-west, north-south and egress traffic.

 - **FireNet integration with AWS Gateway Load Balancer** provides the capability where adding or removing a firewall to the FireNet does not impact the existing established network sessions.

 3. User VPN